DexterHuang/CyberCodeOnline/mobile-tutorial/faq.md

 ### What is the Bargain Stat?
 Bargain gives you better deals in the Weapon Smith and the Trinoky Mart, which can be found in the Central Hub.You can sell your items for better prices and buy items cheaper.

+### What are the symbols I found in dungeons?
+- "?" represents a "Good guy" giving a quest.
+- "!" represents lore.
+- Crates are represented by small white boxes.
+- The "Space Invaders" look-alikes are actually the icons for the monsters inside the dungeon.

 ### What are Public and Private Dungeons?
 What are Password Protected Dungeons?
 A dungeon is Public by default when you create one.
 Public Dungeons are available to everyone to see and join, of course under certain level conditions.
 When you create a dungeon you can swipe the button to make your dungeon private.
 That means that it's not visible to other players and only you can play in the dungeon.